WasatchPhotonics/Wasatch.PY/README-RPI.md

     $ cd ~/work/code/Wasatch.PY
     $ cp environments/conda-linux.yml environment.yml
-    $ vi environment.yml

-Comment-out the entry for `mkl` by prepending a `#` character or deleting the line.
+In the copied environment.yml (not the original conda-linux.yml), comment-out the entry for `mkl` by prepending a `#` character or deleting the line.
 The MKL package is a set of optimized binary libraries from Intel which provide a performance boost on x86 / x64 processors, but doesn't apply to the Raspberry Pi's ARM CPU.